 Depending on the college and major, it may be very easy to nearly impossible to transfer from a second- to first-choice major once you enroll at that college.
 Call the admissions office to find out how difficult it would be to switch to your first-choice major and ask if there are minimum (college) GPA and course requirements to transfer into that major.
 You should also ask how hard it would be to register for the necessary prerequisite courses for the first-choice major, as a non-major.
 For example, students who are not admitted to engineering or nursing may find it very difficult to register for the lower-division courses for those majors.

-If you know that you want to go into a certain profession, such as nursing, engineering, or business, it would be best to accept an offer of admission from a college or university that either does not admit by major or that admitted you directly into your first-choice major.
-By starting your college experience in your major of choice, you will have fewer worries about getting classes you need to transfer into the major and doing really well in those classes.
+If you know that you want to go into a certain profession, such as nursing, engineering, computer science, or business, it would be best to accept an offer of admission from a college or university that either does not admit by major or that admitted you directly into your first-choice major.
+By starting your college experience in your major of choice, you will have fewer worries about your performance in your classes and whether you will even get into the classes you need to transfer into the major.
 If you choose to accept an offer of admission into your second-choice major, you need to be comfortable with the possibility that you may not end up being admitted to your first-choice major later.

 We always recommend that students have a healthy balance of likely, target and reach colleges on their list.
 As an applicant to a competitive major, you will need to achieve a balance that is based on the competitiveness of the major, rather than university overall.
 You may also want to include one college that admits “by the numbers,” which means that they admit all students who meet the minimum criteria for admission.
 Bear in mind that the minimum criteria for admission may vary depending on major.